-IoT Security – Part 3 of 3: IoT Cloud and Application Security
+IoT Security – Part 3 of 3: IoT Cloud Security and IoT Application Security

 In part 1 and 2 of this blog series, we introduced you to the building blocks of an IoT infrastructure and explained how holistic security principles can be applied to the connected IoT devices and gateways.

-In this article, we explore how the IoT cloud, applications and PAN/WAN communication can be secured.
+In this article, we explore IoT cloud security principles, IoT application security and PAN/WAN communication security.

 IoT Cloud Security

 Cloud computing offers several advantages to businesses, including greater technological flexibility, reduced operational costs and easy scalability.
 When cloud computing is implemented in an IoT network, the cloud platform and connected applications become highly vulnerable to cyber threats.
-Here are some ways in which the cloud infrastructure can be secured using holistic security principles:
+Here are some ways in which you can ensure IoT cloud security using holistic security principles:

 Encryption of data at rest